octalsrc/r-maze/README.md

 [`c-maze`](https://github.com/octalsrc/c-maze), which was written in
 C.  Main purpose being to test out the `piston` framework.

-This is not yet feature-complete to the original: in particular, the game uses a single static maze and there is no flashlight battery timeout.
+This is not yet feature-complete to the original: in particular, there is no flashlight battery timeout or running control.

 Building and running
 --------------------

 If you have the Nix package manager, simply run

-    $ ./builder.sh
+    $ ./play.sh

 This will make the proper X libraries accessible and then perform a `cargo run` to launch the game.